Intimate part

 An intimate part, personal part, or private part, is a place on the human body which is customarily kept covered by clothing in public venues and conventional settings, as a matter of fashion and cultural norms.
 Depending on the culture, revealing these parts can be a legal or religious offense.

 Definition

-Definitions vary by context and culture, but the term usually refers to parts of body that are habitually covered by clothing in public places due to cultural norms, including areas such as the buttocks, groin, anus, perineum, external genitalia, and breasts.
+Definitions vary, but usually the body parts kept hidden are primarily the parts involved in sexual arousal, procreation, and elimination of excreta and related matter, including: